 2. An American Plague: The True and Terrifying Story of the Yellow Fever Epidemic of 1793

 Philadelphia was a temporary capital and center of the federal government.
 During Washington’s presidency in Philadelphia, he signed a proclamation of neutrality.
-This prevented the U.S. from helping France attack Britain because there were not enough men and military strength.
-What Washington did not expect was an invisible attack on the people of Philadelphia that began by a French sailor.
+This prevented the U.S. from helping France attack Britain because of insufficient men and military strength.
+What Washington did not expect was an invisible attack on the people of Philadelphia that began with a French sailor.

 This fever was fast-moving and dangerous, even if you live next to a sick patient.
 Within days, you would be sick to people.
-The town began leaving and went to the countryside, a few states who write out the plague.
+The town began leaving and went to the countryside, and a few states wrote out the plague.
 Doctors finally labeled this attack as yellow fever.
-The once busy town of Philadelphia became deserted.
+The once-busy city of Philadelphia became deserted.

 How does the town of Philadelphia rise from a silent attack of yellow fever?
 How did the people who stayed survive?
 Was there a cure?
-The book had historical facts and portraits of people, and newspaper clippings at the time.
-Children interested in history, medicine, and even suspense will genuinely enjoy this book.
+An American Plague had historical facts, portraits of people, and newspaper clippings.
+Children interested in history, medicine, and suspense will enjoy this book.

 Author: Jim Murphy